-The first step of this component is to properly classify buildings based on various traits, regarding both infrastructure and temporal characteristics.
-As D^2EPC aims to deliver for dynamic EPCs, it is also important to explore the behavior of each building in term of temporal characterizes, such as the time of the day, month or year.
+The first step of this component is to properly classify buildings based on various traits, regarding both infrastructure and energy-related performance characteristics.
+These include, but not limited to, the residing European region and the building primary usage, as well as the asset and operational based EPC results and the smart readiness scores.